 The opportunity was used to do some work close to Culham station with a number of lengths of rail being replaced.
 The most obvious change was the installation of new signalling just south of the station, this being one of a number newly installed along the line.
 The original Up (towards Didcot) colour light signal was always too far round the curve for drivers to see when leaving Culham and so a 'Driver's reminder appliance' sign had been attached to the fence at the end of Platform 2.
 A replacement signal was installed (but not commissioned) closer to, and so visible from, the platform.
 Opposite this on the Down side a new substantial gantry post was erected but with nothing attached to it.
-By mid September this gantry had sprourted a girder and large signal enclosure which was positioned over the Down line,presumably so it can be seen from around the curve from Didcot.
+By mid September this gantry had sprouted a girder and large signal enclosure which was positioned over the Down line.
 Looking at it makes one question whether it will foul the overhead cabling when, and if, the line gets electrified.

 This impressive piece of kit appeared outside the ticket office the week before the line was closed.
 We wondered what it was going to be used for, but it soon became apparent when it passed by on the Up line on the Monday morning propelling a trolley carrying a couple of large metal castings.
 It can be seen in the above photograph together with the new signal and lattice gantry opposite being worked on.
 We had a grandstand view whenever materials were being loaded onto trolleys by Platform 1 ready to be pushed down the line to the work site.